 - Parent: The Parent, legal guardian or custodian of a Minor who has responsibility for the Minor while in the CSU Workplace or Program.

-- Program: Any University-affiliated program or activity involving Minors offered by an academic or administrative unit of the University.
+- Program: Any university-affiliated program or activity involving Minors.

 - Program Director: The person responsible for overall direction and oversight of a Program.

-The University values its employees and students, and recognizes the importance that children have in their lives, on- and off-campus.
+The University values its employees and students and recognizes the importance that children have in their lives, on- and off-campus.
 The University also values its Programs that involve children and youth.
-The safety and welfare of Minors who visit our campuses, participate in our Programs, and are entrusted to our care is always of paramount importance.
-In order to help assure that safety, the University’s policy is that Minors are to be afforded protections whenever they are present on campus or participating in our Programs.
+The safety and welfare of Minors who visit our university, participate in our Programs, and are entrusted to our care is always of paramount importance.
+To help assure that safety, the University’s policy is that Minors are to be afforded protections whenever they are present or participating in our Programs.

 Certain activities are expected to involve children of employees.
 For example, the University offers childcare, camps, and recreational Programs.
 This policy is not intended to prohibit any of those Programs or to discourage employees from including their children in CSU activities, where appropriate.
-However, safety and responsibility remain the foremost considerations whenever Minors are involved, and the University expects its employees, volunteers, students, and other adults participating in University life to adhere to this policy (as well as to common sense and generally accepted standards of behavior) when interacting with Minors, at all times.
+However, safety and responsibility remain the foremost considerations whenever Minors are involved, and the University expects its employees, volunteers, students, and other adults participating in university life to adhere to this policy (as well as to common sense and generally accepted standards of behavior) when interacting with Minors.

 - When acting in your capacity for CSU, avoid spending time alone, either on or off campus, with a Minor away from others, whenever possible.
 If one-on-one interaction is absolutely required, it is recommended that you meet in rooms or spaces with open doors, observable by other adults from the Program, and follow any unit-level guidelines.